Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 (a) The number of arbitrators shall be . . . . [one or three];

-(b) The place of arbitration shall be . . . [town and country];

-(c) The language to be used in the arbitral proceedings shall be . . . .
+(b) The language to be used in the arbitral proceedings shall be . . . .

 ## Possible waiver statement